pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 Perform the following steps to publish the new release docs on the day the new release goes GA:

+1. Pause the `pcf-NEW-VERSION-NUMBER-bind` and `pcf-NEW-VERSION-NUMBER-staging` jobs using the `fly` CLI.
+For example:
+	`fly -t wings pause-job --job cf-current/pcf-1-10-bind`
+	`fly -t wings pause-job --job cf-current/pcf-1-10-staging`
 1. Change into `docs-book-pivotalcf` and ensure you're on the `master` branch.
+1. Remove the red banner by removing the line in the `config.yml` that specifies that the book consumes the `edge` branch of the `docs-layout-repo`.
+1. Update the redirects in `redirects.rb` to point to the correct version.
+1. Push and commit your changes to `docs-book-pivotalcf` on `master`.
 1. Run `bookbinder bind remote`.
 1. When the bind completes, change into the `final_app` directory.
 1. Make sure you are targeting the `pivotalcf-prod` space in the `pivotal-pubtools` org:
 	`cf target -o pivotal-pubtools -s pivotalcf-prod`
 1. Push the app as `docs-pcf-NEW-VERSION-NUMBER-blue` with a random route.
 For example:
 	`cf push docs-pcf-1-10-blue -b https://github.com/cloudfoundry/ruby-buildpack#v1.6.28 --random-route`
 1. Retrieve the random route from the command's output and navigate to it.
 Ensure the content looks good.
-Make sure that it references the right version.
+Make sure that it references the right version, that it does not contain the red banner, and that the redirects are pointing to the 1.10 docs.
+1. Change the redirects in `docs-book-pcfservices` but do not commit and push the changes.
+1. Add the correct route.
+For example:
+	`cf map-route docs-pcf-1-10-blue docs.pivotal.io --path pivotalcf/1-10`
-1. Remove the red banner.
+1. Push the changes to `docs-book-pcfservices`.

 ## Step Three: Publish the New Release Docs